 This is Post 10 of 10.
-As I move towards my 60th birthday, I am pondering the gifts brought to my life by the practice of the Kaiut Method, my work with Tucker Shelton and Tucker Yoga and my studies with Francisco Kaiut.
+As I move towards my 60th birthday, I am pondering the gifts brought to my life by the practice of the Kaiut Method, my work with Tucker Shelton and my studies with Francisco Kaiut.
 I’d like to share some of those thoughts with you.
 I’m thinking one post per day as I count down to 60.

 Yoga is a quest for our best version in the future.
 Envision yourself with the quality of life that you want for yourself!
 Imagine what it could be like if you could keep on doing the things that you love to do well into your 90's!
 This is one of the many reasons I love practicing Kaiut Yoga!
 I plan to walk throughout the rest of my life with freedom and ease!